NASA-Openscapes/earthdata-cloud-cookbook/get-started/index.md

 Python is ...

-* [Duke STA-663 - Colin Rundel](https://sta663-sp22.github.io/).
-Lecture slides & recordings, code & notebooks.
-Features Jupyter, git, numpy, scipy, pandas, scikit-learn...
-* [Intro to Geospatial Raster and Vector Data with Python - Carpentries](https://carpentries-incubator.github.io/geospatial-python/).
-Follow-along tutorials & code.
-Features NEON data, intro to rasters & geostats rioxarray, geopandas...
+* [**Intro to Geospatial Raster and Vector Data with Python | Carpentries Incubator**](https://carpentries-incubator.github.io/geospatial-python/) This tutorial provides an introduction to raster data, and describes how to plot, program, and access satellite imagery using Python.

-* [Intro to Earth and Environmental Data Science- Ryan Abernathy](https://earth-env-data-science.github.io/intro.html).
-Intro to Python, JupyterLab, Unix, Git, some packages & workflows
-* [Scalable and Computationally Reproducible Approaches to Arctic Research - NCEAS](https://learning.nceas.ucsb.edu/2023-03-arctic/).
-Advanced topics in computationally reproducible research in python, including environments, docker containers, and parallel processing using tools like parsl and dask, responsible research and data management practices including data sovereignty and the CARE principles, and ethical concerns with data-intensive modeling and analysis.
+* [**An Introduction to Earth and Environmental Data Science**](https://earth-env-data-science.github.io/intro.html) This book is intended to introduce new graduate students to modern computing software, programming tools and best practices that are broadly applicable to the analysis and visualization of Earth and Environmental data.
+This includes an introduction to Unix, version control, and basic programming in the open-source Python language.
+The bulk of the content is devoted to in-depth exploration of the numerical analysis and visualization packages which comprise the modern Scientific Python ecosystem, including Numpy, Scipy, Matplotlib, Pandas, Xarray, using real Earth and Environmental datasets.

 #### Scientific Python Ecosystem, Earth science and Cloud Computing together